Denver Nuggets @ Golden State Warriors Picks and Predictions - February 22nd 2026

 Denver Nuggets at Golden State Warriors Quick Trends: Last 5 Form, Last 10 Scoring, and Recent Performance

-Denver Nuggets owns the advantage in last-five form at 3-2 compared with Golden State Warriors at 2-3. over the last 10, the points-per-game and points-allowed rows are not cleanly available here, so treat them as a basic momentum check.
+Denver Nuggets has the cleaner last-five mark : 3-2 versus Golden State Warriors at 2-3. over the last 10, the scoring/allowing profile is not cleanly available in this block, so read it as a basic check.

 | Metric | Denver Nuggets | Golden State Warriors |